A few weeks ago we showed you how to find out what your customers are searching for online.

 There are a bunch of ways to influence the top search results for your company name, but we want to show you how some of the dominating Australian eCommerce brands are doing it.

 We cherry-picked seven of Australia’s eCommerce giants and analysed how much of their first page Google results were populated with “company controlled properties” (content they own).

 Cotton On came out with the highest percentage of owned properties.
 This was also the shortest page of results, but the clothing colossus clearly has some reputation management clout at their digital marketing disposal.

-Cotton On have dealt with more public relations disasters than most ecommerce companies.
-From flammable sleepwear to pornographic iPhone covers and Bangladeshi sweatshop manufacturing, Cotton On have flooded the highest authority online media sites for all the wrong reasons.
+Cotton On has dealt with more public relations disasters than most eCommerce companies.
+From flammable sleepwear to Bangladeshi sweatshop manufacturing, Cotton On have flooded the highest authority online media sites for all the wrong reasons.

 Appliances Online and Dick Smith’s have slightly more difficult playing fields to contend with.

 “Appliances online” is a business description as well as a company name, which means well ranking competitors also make the front page.
 Dick Smith is impacted by the great man himself and his swathe of helicopter piloting, world-saving, Ozemite purveying wonder.

 Kogan and Shoes of Prey show that a sound PR program is just as important in the online world for the big end of the eCommerce town.
 A number of search results for these brands come from good news stories in high authority online media publications.